Value functions in DOCX templates

 offset

-offset(d) - date and time value will be offset by d days.
+offset(d) offsets a date or time value by d days.

-offset(d.hh:mm:ss) - advanced approach for offsetting d days, hh hours, mm minutes, ss seconds.
+offset(d.hh:mm:ss) offsets a value by a combination of d days, hh hours, mm minutes, and ss seconds.

 Examples